5 Key Steps for the Physician Onboarding Implementation Process

 Many of the materials our team was using to share details about our onboarding implementation process and any items we needed them to complete in advance became outdated as our product and processes evolved.
 This led us to create a high-level overview of our onboarding implementation process including a customized timeline specific to the client.
 We also created a series of PDFs and sample data files that are sent out as implementation progresses.
 This provides them with a custom “onboarding implementation workbook” that’s delivered in a way that’s easy to digest and act on.

 Onboarding a new physician requires a lot of applications, forms, and sign-offs.
 Consider the paperwork and collateral you and your team are sharing today and how they’re distributed.
-Are there things that you can do to create a more manageable and branded approach to create a stronger 1st impression?
+Are there things that you can do to create a more manageable and branded approach to create a stronger first impression?

 4. Appoint an Implementation Process Owner